craig-a-swanson/Deliciousable/README.md

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?
 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
-I am answering the above questions with one description.
+I am answering the above two questions with one description.
 Over the course of a week I spent roughly 15-20 hours on the project, which included reviewing some elements I have not used in awhile, such as NSCache.
 Since there was no deadline given, I attempted to strike a balance with delivering a rich and full app while also understanding that the time is not limitless.
-I wanted to be complete but delivering the project in a timely manner.
+I wanted to be complete but deliver the project in a timely manner.
 To this end, my biggest trade-off was likely a more polished UI design with complimentary colors and interesting layouts of elements.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 The testing covers 53% according the Xcode coverage report.
 I thought this was adequate, but understand that more testing can be done.
 I wanted to use Swift Testing to show my familiarity and willingness to incorporate new frameworks.